• ECTS

 • Amplification in active fibers

-• 2, 3 or 4 level systems
+• 2, 3 or 4-level systems

-• Detailed study of a 3-level system:
+• Detailed study of a 3-level system :

 Gain, population inversion, gain saturation by pump and signal

-1. Introduction to semiconductor amplifiers
+1. Introduction to solid-state amplifiers

 Lasers

-1. Introduction & history
+1. Introduction & background

 2. Continuous laser oscillation